QAGIw3/PlatformQ/services/oracle-service/README.md

 # Oracle Service

-Decentralized oracle service for compute resource quality verification and measurement in the PlatformQ ecosystem.
+Decentralized oracle service for compute resource quality verification, measurement, and DeFi data feeds in the PlatformQ ecosystem.

 ## Overview